Research

 -

-Do people prefer different characteristics of facial appearance for real humans versus other types of artificial social agents?
+How does social perception work differently when perceiving real humans versus other types of artificial social agents?

 -